 Staff rostered to work a bank holiday are "entitled to equivalent time to be taken off in lieu at plain time rates" (AfC 13.4) (in addition to any pay due for the hours worked).
 However, it is a reasonable position for employers to take that the entitlement to TOIL (and the entitlement to pay due for any hours worked), only arises where the bank holiday is actually worked.
-The RCN accepts this point in their FAQs [NHS Pay FAQs | Royal College of Nursing

-(rcn.org.uk)].
 Where organisations provide TOIL as an additional day of leave to employees to be taken at a different date, they will not need to award the additional day.
 Where organisations deal with TOIL through the public holiday entitlement of 8/9 days which is accrued at the start of each leave year, they will be able to deduct one day's leave from that entitlement.